bstevens00/Data-Science-Portfolio/Project 2 - Predict Cost of Modern Deck/README.md

 ![QQ Plot](<https://github.com/bstevens00/Data-Science-Portfolio/blob/main/Project%202%20-%20Predict%20Cost%20of%20Modern%20Deck/images/2_QQ_Test_of_Normality_of_Residuals.png> "QQ Plot")

-It looks like the residuals line up with what we would have expected.
+It looks like the residuals line up with what we would have expected, as the points lie within the 95% confidence interval around the qqline.

 Another way to check for Normality is the Shapiro-Wilk Test.
 The Shapiro-Wilk test makes the following hypotheses:
 - H0: The null hypothesis is that the data comes from a normal distribution